 Negative

-Herpes simplex virus DNA quantitative
+Herpes simplex virus DNA quantification

 5.0